Explanation of Cost of Attendance

 ** Room and Board are only charged to students who live on campus.
 Students who are not living on campus, are not charged by the University, but it is important to consider what costs might still be incurred associated with room and board (i.e. rent, etc.).

 There could be other costs associated with attendance such as books and classroom supplies, transportation, and other educational expenses that are not directly charged by the University.
-The Colorado Commission of Higher Education provides guidance to these costs.
+The Colorado Commission on Higher Education provides guidance for these costs.
 Books and supplies are estimated to be $1,200 for the academic year, transportation costs are estimated to be $1,296 for the academic year, and personal or other associated costs are estimated to be $2,260 for the academic year.
 A specific student could have higher or lower actual indirect costs than these estimates.

 Tuition and Fees

 Tuition and fees (including links for housing and meal plan costs/options) can be found under the Student Billing webpage.
 CSU-Pueblo has announced no tuition increases for the 2013/2014 Academic Year.

 You may use the CSU-Pueblo Net Price Calculator for a more customizable experience, but please remember this too is an estimate.
 Data from the Net Price Calculator is accurate as of the 2009/2010 academic year.